 Worship of the celestial bodies A totally binding commandment can be found in Exodus 20:2-6, which largely deals with worship.
-“You must not have any other gods besides me.
-“You must not make for yourself a carved image or a form like anything that is in the heavens above or on the earth below or in the waters under the earth.
-You must not bow down to them nor be enticed to serve them, for I… am a God who requires exclusive devotion.”
+“You must not have any other gods besides me”.
+Moreover: “You must not make for yourself a carved image or a form like anything that is in the heavens above.
+Or on the earth below or in the waters under the earth.
+You must not bow down to them nor be enticed to serve them, for I am a God who requires exclusive devotion.”

 The bull was associated not only with the sun but also to the moon, constellations, fertility, the power of kings.
 Bulls were depicted on the stone walls of Altamira caves or on the walls of the palace in Crete and everywhere.
 Today the symbol is still hovering over such shows like the Spanish Corrida or the Encierro of Pamplona.
 It is evident in many superstitious objects like coral croissants or the gesture of the horns.

 Horses and chariots of the sun